pingcap/mysql-tester/README.md

 Contributions are welcomed and greatly appreciated.
 You can help by:

-- writing user document about hot to use this framework
+- writing user document about how to use this framework
-- traiging issues
+- triaging issues
 - submitting new test cases
 - fixing bugs of this test framework
-- adding features that mysql test has but this implement does not
+- adding features that mysql test has but this implementation does not
 - ...

 In case you have any problem, discuss with us in the [tidbcommunity](https://join.slack.com/t/tidbcommunity/shared_invite/enQtNzc0MzI4ODExMDc4LWYwYmIzMjZkYzJiNDUxMmZlN2FiMGJkZjAyMzQ5NGU0NGY0NzI3NTYwMjAyNGQ1N2I2ZjAxNzc1OGUwYWM0NzE) slack workspace.